nwawrzyniak/start-at-the-beginning-chrome/README.md

 This is especially useful for playlists with a lot of videos with different watch progresses, videos that were closed shortly before the endcard and music videos that were started and unfinished.

-The plugin is easily activateable and deactivateable from the navigation bar.
-No need to go into the Google Chrome extension settings every time.
+The plugin can be easily activated and deactivated from the navigation bar - no need to go into the Google Chrome extension settings every time.